From curves to currents: Introduction

 \subsection{Acknowledgments}

-We thank Francisco Arana, Martin Bridgeman, Maxime Fortier Bourque, Kasra Rafi, and Tengren Zhang for helpful conversations, and the anonymous referee for careful reading and suggestions.
-The first author was supported by the Mathematics Department Indiana University Bloomington, via the Hazel King Thompson fellowship and the Indiana University Graduate School under the Dissertation Research Fellowship.
+We thank Francisco Arana, Martin Bridgeman, Maxime Fortier Bourque, Kasra Rafi, Dalton Sconce, and Tengren Zhang for helpful conversations and comments, and the anonymous referee for careful reading and suggestions.
+The first author was supported by the Mathematics Department at Indiana University Bloomington, via the Hazel King Thompson fellowship and the Indiana University Graduate School under the Dissertation Research Fellowship, and by the Luxembourg National research Fund AFR/Bilateral-ReSurface 22/17145118 for the last edits of this manuscript.
 The second author was supported by the National Science Foundation under Grant Numbers DMS-1507244 and DMS-2110143.